intelligenceforgood/core/docs/development/dev_guide.md

 - **Snapshot context:** `bash tests/adhoc/generate_context_snapshot.sh --help`
 - **Install git hook:** `ln -sf ../../scripts/git-hooks/pre-commit .git/hooks/pre-commit`
 - **First hook run:** `pre-commit run --all-files`

+### Debugging Tools

+The `scripts/` directory contains standalone utilities for diagnosing configuration and authentication issues:

+- **`scripts/debug_settings.py`**: Prints the resolved Pydantic settings and environment variable overrides.
+Use this to verify that your `.env` files or shell exports are being picked up correctly by the application.
+- **`scripts/debug_iap.py`**: Tests Identity-Aware Proxy (IAP) authentication flows by impersonating a service account and generating an ID token.
+Use this to verify service-to-service authentication when connecting to protected Cloud Run endpoints.

 For a consolidated checklist of ingestion and intake smoke tests, see [`docs/cookbooks/smoke_test.md`](./cookbooks/smoke_test.md).